Most property owners pay an annual levy via their council rates to help fund Victoria’s fire and emergency services.

 - Fixed charge + (variable rate x capital improved value ) – concession (if eligible) = Levy

 This increases annually based on the consumer price index and is different for residential and non-residential properties.

 The rate varies depending on the property’s location, classification and capital improved value.

-Different rates apply depending on whether your property is in an area serviced by the Metropolitan Fire Brigade (MFB) or the Country Fire Authority (CFA).
+Prior to 1 July 2020, different rates applied depending on whether your property is in an area serviced by the Metropolitan Fire Brigade (MFB) or the Country Fire Authority (CFA).

 This describes the primary use of your land and each classification has its own rate.
 There are six property classifications:

 - residential (including residential vacant land),